Download the full Trip Guide

 As with your first flight to Lukla, this journey may also be via Ramechhap Airport rather than Kathmandu.
 Once your short flight lands at Ramechhap, the journey then to Kathmandu will be the long and bumpy drive back to Hotel Aloft, stopping for breaks along the way.
 This drive, dependent on traffic, will likely be between 5-7 hours.

-You can read more information about flying to and from Lukla via Ramechhap, here.
+Learn more about flying to and from Lukla via Ramechhap.

 Departure Dates & Prices